Singapore School Kelapa Gading: Curriculum

 The Preschool and Lower Primary use curriculum based on the most Ministry of Education (Singapore) syllabuses.
 This is continued into Upper Primary and Lower Secondary except for Science, Math and English.
 For those core subjects, the school has adopted the Cambridge Primary and Secondary Checkpoint curriculum frameworks.
 All students sit for Checkpoints exams administered and assessed by Cambridge Examinations in the UK each year.

 Upper Secondary students study and take at least nine International General Certificate of Secondary Education (IGCSE) examinations after a two-years of study.
-The selection of subjects must be compatible with the Cambridge International Certificate of Education (ICE) which requires students to take at least two languages, a science, a social studies, and an vocational subject.
+The selection of subjects must be compatible with the Cambridge International Certificate of Education (ICE) which requires students to take at least two languages, a science, a social studies, and a vocational subject.
 In 2013/14, every student enrolled in the ICE achieved a minimum score of Credit and many students achieved Distinctions.

 Junior College students study and take six subjects, Theory of Knowledge and the Extended essay, as well as participate in Creativity, Action, Service (CAS) as required for the IB Diploma Program.
 SIS-KG offers an IB Courses program which maintains high standards but provides more flexibility.
 All students participate in at least one co-curricular activity from many options after school each week.

 The curriculum meets all the requirements of the Indonesian National Curriculum, and Indonesian students are prepared for national examinations: the 'Ujian Nasional'.